realworldocaml/book/book/testing.md

 <link rel="import" href="code/testing/simple_inline_test/run.sh" />

 Since the test was correct, it passes, generating no output.
+Note that Jbuilder will run tests declared in different files in parallel, which is important for making your test suite run quickly.

 If we modify the test to have an error, as below,

 <link rel="import" href="code/testing/broken_inline_test/test.ml" />